It refers to the flow of the acidic juices of the stomach into the esophagus (the food passage that links the oral cavity to the stomach).

 Symptoms possibly associated with reflux

-Most people with reflux do not get severe problems other than the symptoms of reflux.
+Most people with GERD do not get severe problems other than the symptoms of reflux.

 Long standing reflux may potentially cause: